Skip to main content

 Men with certain inherited genetic traits are at increased risk for developing prostate cancer.
 Examples of such traits include inherited BRCA gene mutations and Lynch syndrome.
 No clear guidelines exist for when or how—or if—to screen men at high genetic risk for prostate cancer.

-NCI researchers are using magnetic resonance imaging (MRI) of the prostate in men at high risk to learn more about how often and how early these cancers occur.
+NCI researchers are using magnetic resonance imaging (MRI) of the prostate in men at high risk of developing prostate cancer to learn more about how often and how early these cancers occur.
 They’re also testing whether regular scans in such men can detect cancers early, before they spread elsewhere in the body (metastasize).

 Diagnosing Prostate Cancer